Chapter 14: Waves

 He goes under.

 The fifth man wears a uniform.
-Not military — a dress shirt, navy, with a badge on the chest and a name tag Hank cannot read in the dream’s peripheral blur.
-But the man’s bearing is authority.
-He stands in an office with citations on the wall and a photograph of four children on the desk and his hands are clasped behind his back and he looks out a window at a city that slopes toward a lake that stretches north like a gray-steel sea.
-The phone on his desk rings.
-He picks it up, listens.
+Badge on his chest, name tag Hank cannot read.
+Citations on the wall.
+Photograph of four children on the desk.
+Hands clasped behind his back, looking out a window at a city that slopes toward a lake that stretches north like a gray-steel sea.
+The phone rings.
 “Friday.
 Tell Garrett the north access will be clear.”
 He hangs up.
 He looks at the photograph of his children.
 His face does not change.

-Hank knows this man.
-Not from the dreams — from the news, from the badge, from the office.
 The man is a police chief.
 Riedel.
 The name from the first dream clicks into the badge like a round into a chamber.
-The man protects the city that slopes toward the lake.
-The man is the gate.

 He surfaces.
 His hands are gripping the sheets so hard the knuckles have gone white.
 Rook has her chin on the bed now, pressed against his forearm, her weight deliberate and held.
 The clock reads 3:12.